Required Mortgage Documents in Canada

 • There are five categories of documents you need when applying for a mortgage in Canada.

-• Initially, you will need to prove your identification and source of income.
+• Second, you will need to verify your source of income.

-• Next, you will need to provide financial information such as your credit score, net worth, and banking statements.
+• Third, you will need to provide basic financial information such as your credit score, net worth, and banking statements.

-• The fourth category is demonstrating your down payment source.
-It could be your savings, sale of your prior home, RRSP account, or a gift.
+• Fourth, you must demonstrate your down payment source.
+It could be your savings, the sale of your prior home, RRSP account, or a gift.

 • Finally, you must provide details of the property you are buying.